Right Of Way Activity Permit

 |“Minor activity accessing the Right of Way”

-Identified as Landscaping, Disposal Bin, Tree Removal, and Demolition Permits.
+Identified as Landscaping, Disposal Bin, and Tree Removal.

 ($159.29 + $20.71 HST)

-All sanitary connections for Residential & Commercial Buildings, Infill Lots & Development projects.
+All sanitary connections for Residential & Commercial Buildings, Infill Lots & Development projects, City issued contracts and RFQs.

 ($734.51 + $95.49 HST)